surifirstpin/biplus_documentation/docs/SQL Runner FLD.md

 ## Create Query in Analysis Section

-Know let us see how to create a query in **Analysis Section**.
+Now, let us see how to create a query in **Analysis Section**.
+- Select the fields in analysis section and run the report.

-- Select the text from SQL area in Analysis section after running a reports
+- Click on SQL tab and copy the que in Analysis section after running a reports
 -  and copy it to SQL Runner.

 - Copy paste the text to SQL area  and **Run** the SQL Runner to Query the database.
 You can also customize the already existing text as per your business needs and run the new query.